mohammedalsamki/data-structures-and-algorithms-2/python/tree_intersection/README.md

 ## Approach & Efficiency

-Time :
+- Time : O(N)
-Space :
+- Space : O(N)

 ## Feature Tasks

-* [] Write a function called tree_intersection that takes two binary trees as parameters.
+* [x] Write a function called tree_intersection that takes two binary trees as parameters.
-* [] Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
+* [x] Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
 *
 ## Requirements

 * [x] Write unit tests